 Brickman: Think of South 40 Partners as the general contractor on a house.
 The General Contractor isn’t a plumber, or electrician, but he knows the good ones and cultivates close working relationships with them.
 We’re the same thing.
 There are professionals in many disciplines that have specialized knowledge as relates to landowners.
 So, we seek out these relationships.
 This way a landowner can make better decisions by looking at things from many points of view.

 Question: This sounds complicated.
 Can you give an example?

 Brickman: Actually, it’s pretty simple.
 Suppose a landowner wanted to sell a 200 acre property that doesn’t have legal access.
 By working with a realtor that specializes in rural land, the landowner discovers that land without legal access sells at a serious discount.
 And by talking to a tax specialist, they learn that almost 80% of the sale would be subject to capital gains tax.
 So, before going to market the landowner decides to negotiate a written, legal easement to the property, and decides to sell taking advantage of Section 1031 of the tax code (tax free exchange).
 A scenario like this could earn the landowner many 10’s of thousands of additional dollars.
-In this case, specialists in real estate, tax and law were brought to bear on one decision and the landowner saw a ‘bigger picture’ and made a better decision for his family.
+In this case, specialist in real estate, tax and law were brought to bear on one decision and the landowner saw a ‘bigger picture’ and made a better decision for his family.

 Question: How did you get into the rural land business?

 Brickman: Well, I’ve been in the woods all my life.
-My dad was a forester working with private landowners, and as a boy I spent many years following him through the woods helping to find corners, cruise timber, and listening to Alabama landowners.
+My dad was a forester & wood dealer working with private landowners, and as a boy I spent many years following him through the woods helping to find corners, cruise timber, and listening to Alabama landowners.
 I guess it’s in my blood.
 Then I went to Forestry school at Auburn University and for the last 34 years have worked with private landowners.